Pediatric Emergency Medicine fellowship

 - PALS, ACLS, ATLS, NRP

-- Three (3) letters of recommendation, at least 1 from pediatric emergency medicine faculty
+- Three (3) letters of recommendation, with at least 1 being from a pediatric emergency medicine attending

 - Residency program director letter of recommendation and verification that applicant is in good standing